-Economic: SS - sawlogs, target DBH > 40cm in 60 - 100yrs

-XCST - sawlogs, target DBH > 40cm in 60 - 100yrs

-Environmental and social: Increased habitat diversity, stand stability and maintenance of soil quality compared to pure stands.
+SS - sawlogs, target DBH > 40cm in 60 - 100yrs XCST - sawlogs, target DBH > 40cm in 60 - 100yrs Increased habitat diversity, stand stability and maintenance of soil quality compared to pure stands.
 The mixed-species and potentially diverse age structure of the stand is likely to be attractive and popular for amenity and recreation.
 Offers opportunities to introduce emerging species.